okta/okta-angular/test/apps/angular-client-js/README.md

 - `GET /api/messages` — requires `Authorization: Bearer <unexpired JWT>`, else `401`
 - `GET /api/boom` — always `500`, so the app's error branch is reachable on demand
-- CORS for `http://localhost:8080`, including the `OPTIONS` preflight that lets the `Authorization` header through
+- CORS for `http://localhost:8080`, including the `OPTIONS` preflight

+Two things a real resource server for this SDK has to get right, both learned here the hard way:

+- **`X-Okta-User-Agent-Extended` must be in `Access-Control-Allow-Headers`.** `APIClient` adds it to every request and it is not a CORS-simple header, so a server that omits it makes the browser never send the real request — the app sees an opaque "Failed to fetch" and the server logs nothing. `curl` can't catch this, because `curl` doesn't preflight.
+- A `401` shows up **twice** in the server log: `FetchClient` retries once after refreshing.

 > **It does not verify token signatures.** It base64url-decodes the payload and checks `exp` (and
 > `iss`, if `ISSUER` is set).
 Any well-formed unexpired JWT is accepted, including one you mint